 What is my credit utilization ratio?

-To put it simply, your credit utilization ratio is the balance that you’re currently using on one single credit card compared to that card’s credit limit.
-For instance, if your credit limit is $1,000 and you have a balance of $500, your utilization rate is 50%.
+Your credit utilization ratio is calculated by dividing your balance on existing credit cards by your available credit limits.
+For instance, if you have $3,000 available on all of your credit cards, and you have a balance of $1,500 utilization ratio is 50%.
 Most experts will tell you to keep your ratio below 30% on any card.

 Your credit utilization ratio is one of three important factors used to determine your credit score: